 Digital Delivery

-The Natrium Demonstration project stands as a testament to our commitment to innovation in nuclear construction.
+The Natrium plant stands as a testament to our commitment to innovation in nuclear construction.
 By pioneering our Digital Delivery approach, we are revolutionizing the nuclear industry’s landscape.
-This cutting-edge methodology, now being implemented in our latest projects such as the Natrium Project and the Lubiatowo-Kopalino AP1000 Project on Poland’s Baltic Coast, marks a paradigm shift.
+This cutting-edge methodology, now being implemented in our latest projects such as the Natrium plant and the Poland AP1000 Project, marks a paradigm shift.

 Our approach integrates advanced technologies like 3D Building Information Modeling (BIM) within a Central Data Environment, seamlessly streamlining workflows from design to procurement, construction, and handover.
 This digital framework enables electronic creation and completion of construction work packages, including digital signatures and real-time updates, eliminating the inefficiencies of paper-based processes.
-With access to real-time information, project leaders can make data-driven decisions, ensuring efficient and transparent project execution.
+Digital delivery and innovation help to increase time on tools, improving productivity in the field, and fostering transparency with our customer along with creating efficiencies that lead to successful completion and operations.

-Join us as we embark on this transformative journey towards a sustainable energy future with the Natrium demonstration project.
-Together, we can shape a world where clean energy knows no bounds.
+Join us as we embark on this transformative journey towards a sustainable energy future with the Natrium plant.
+Together, we can shape a world where energy knows no bounds.

 Bechtel completed Watts Bar Unit 2, the first U.S. nuclear reactor of the 21st century, delivering 1,150 MW of carbon-free electricity and supporting regional growth.